 Libraries located on the Murphy and Coweta campuses have been redesigned to provide a centralized and open learning area allowing easier access to academic and support services for students.
-Academic Resource Centers (ARC), located in each of these libraries provides meeting, lab, and supplemental instructional areas with up-to-date technology for individual and group student usage.
+Academic Resource Centers (ARC), located in each of these libraries provides meeting, lab, and supplemental instructional areas with up-todate technology for individual and group student usage.
 In addition the advisement centers have been relocated to these locations to provide easy access for student academic progression planning.
-Future ARC locations are in consideration for the other 3 major campuses.